Oubahoubah/digipics/README.md

 # digipics

 Scripts to handle your digital pictures
-*This version only offers a complete dependency list to allow smooth installation process to build a container with digipics.
+*This forked version only offers a complete dependency list to allow smooth installation process to build a container with digipics.
 No additional feature beside that.*

 ## Introduction